tbogdala/woolycore/README.md

 By convention, the unit tests require an environment variable (WOOLY_TEST_MODEL_FILE) to be set with the path to the GGUF file for the model to use during testing.

-In a unix environment, that means you can do something like this to run the unit tests:
+In a Unix environment, that means you can do something like this to run the unit tests:

 ```bash
 export WOOLY_TEST_MODEL_FILE=models/example-llama-3-8b.gguf